 The following determinations confirm this (Nobel 1977a): The flowering old plant had 68 leaves, which were 4.1 cm thick when the inflorescence just became visible.
 After formation of the inflorescence they had shrunk, faded and were only 1.4 cm thick.

 The entire leaves lose 24.9 kg of fresh weight and 1.84 kg of dry weight during flowering.
 Water uptake from the soil was not sufficient; 17.8 kg was received by the inflorescence from the leaves.
 The dry weight of the inflorescence was 1.25 kg and 0.59 kg of dry weight was respired.
 One flowering plant produced 65,000 seeds, 85% of which were destroyed by animals.
 Not a single seedling was found in an area of 400 m2 where there were 300 agave plants.
 Propagation by seed takes place only in favourable years, otherwise only vegetatively by runners.
-These numerical values make it understandable why agaves are hapaxanthe (monocarpic) species, i.e. they flower and fruit only once and then die.
+These numerical values make it understandable why agaves are hapaxanthic (monocarpic) species, i.e. they flower and fruit only once and then die.

-An equally detailed production analysis was carried out in the same area with the globe cactus Ferocactus acanthoides (Nobel 1977b).
+An equally detailed production analysis was carried out in the same area with the globular cactus Ferocactus acanthoides (Nobel 1977b).
 This is also a species with diurnal acid metabolism (CAM), but in which the effort for the flowering organs is so low that it flowers every year (► Fig. F-25).

 The 34 cm high plant with a diameter of 26 cm weighed 10.8 kg with a water content of 8.9 kg.
 Transpiration losses amounted to 14.8 kg in one year; in addition, 0.6 kg was used for transpiration and the build-up of generative organs.
 CO2 assimilation produced 1.6 kg in one year, of which one third was respired.
 The measured annual growth was determined as 9%.
 The transpiration coefficient was 70, higher than in the agave, but still very low.
 The opening of the stomata was similar to that of the agave.